 Use this field to filter your results by the searchable properties of your dataset selection.
 For more information on which properties apply to each dataset, check out our full Searchable Properties documentation.

 On time-series visualizations you can add up to three queries to filter your results, each with their own search conditions, to compare results.
 Each query will generate a new series in your chart for each y-axis.
 To make it easier to differentiate between them in the legend and tooltip, you can add a legend alias that will be added as a prefix to the labels, as in the example below:

 The option to group results is only available for time-series visualizations.
-You can group your time series results by different fields or tags such as project, environment, or transaction.
-You can select up to 20 fields to group your data.
+You can group your time series results by different fields or tags such as

 If two or more groups are added, a draggable element will be displayed that you can use to sort the fields, but the sort does not impact how your data is displayed in the visualization: